ScorpionFiko/UTOR-MOD11-CHAL01-Note-Taker/README.md

 The front end of the application is done using Bootstrap.
 The website is fully responsive although on devices under 400px width, the note list can be moved to a hidden menu

-### Additional Functionality:
+### Note Editing:

 The original functionality of the application had a limit of not editing notes.
 This limitation has been removed and the user now can edit any existing notes.
 The order of the notes is also preserved.
+Codes in the comment explain what was done on the original code in order to ensure the update functionality works.

 ## Usage